5 Ways China May Try To Win A Trade War With The U.S.

 Boeing

 The U.S. aircraft giant manufactures more than half of all commercial jetliners operating in China today.
 Last November, Boeing signed an agreement to sell 300 planes to China worth $37 billion.
 And in its market outlook, the company predicted rising airplane demand from China.
-In 2016, Boeing's then-Vice Chairman Ray Conner said Chinese orders support about 150,000 American jobs.
+In 2016, Boeing's then-vice chairman, Ray Conner, said Chinese orders support about 150,000 American jobs.
 China may reduce orders from Boeing in favor of planes from European rival Airbus.

 Sorghum